confluence/python-textbok/python_notes/Introduction.rst

 History of computers
 ====================

 Today's computers are electronic.
 Earlier computers were mostly mechanical and electro-mechanical.
-Over time, computers have advanced exponentially.
+Over time, computers have advanced exponentially -- from expensive machines which took up entire rooms to today's affordable and compact units.

 The oldest mechanical calculating aid is the abacus.
 It was invented in Babylon over 3000 years ago and was also used by the Chinese.
 It can be used for addition, subtraction, multiplication and division.
 More recently, in 1642, Blaise Pascal invented the first mechanical calculator.
 Pascal's machine was able to do addition and subtraction.
 In 1671, Gottfried von Leibnitz extended Pascal's machine to handle multiplication, division and square roots.